yoctoproject/poky/documentation/ref-manual/variables.rst

          where:

             action is:
-               ABORT:     Immediately abort the build when
+               ABORT:     Immediately stop the build when
                           a threshold is broken.
                STOPTASKS: Stop the build after the currently executing tasks have finished when